Raghav-0311/Stydy-Material/JavaScript/01-How_JS_Work.md

     - Node.js provides a server-side runtime environment for executing JavaScript outside the browser.
     - Because it executes JavaScript outside the browser, it does not have access to the Web APIs.
     - Instead, the Node.js runtime environment replaces it with something called C++ bindings and the Thread Pool.

+> Ref - FreeCodeCamp article on How JavaScript Works.